3 more fires at Alpine Twp. apartment complex

 The is no word on how bad the damage is or how the fire started.

-There were two other stove fires that were put out Saturday night at York Creek as well.
+There were two other kitchen fires that were put out Saturday night at York Creek as well.

 Early Saturday morning, there was another fire that caused 36 apartment units to be evacuated.